seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

 - Use `File` > `Open as Layers` and select all rendered images for a floor.
 This will create a new image with all the renders as separate layers.
 - Re-order layers so that dark "base" layer is the bottom layer, followed by the "ambient" layer.
 - Hide all layers except for the "base" and "ambient" layers.
-- Set the mode of all the lighting layers to "Lighten only".
-This will hide any pixels in the layer that are not brighter than the underlying layers.
+- Set the mode of all the lighting layers to `Lighten only`.
+This will only show pixels that are brighter than the underlying layers.
 - Adjusting the opacity of the "ambient" layer now simulates different amounts of ambient daylight.
 ![Layers in GIMP](/images/2024/05/floorplan/gimp-layers.png){: .captioned }
 - Adjust layers if necessary to make sure they are pixel-aligned with the base layers